 - Environmental Compliance Questionnaire

 - An Abbreviated Environmental Questionnaire is required with each application.
 Applicants can download a fillable questionnaire form here.
 Only one questionnaire is to be submitted per project/proposal, even if there are to be sub-awards issued to multiple institutions.
 For questions not applicable to the proposed research, please note N/A on the form.
 Leave blank the question about Grant/Project Number.
 This is an “abbreviated” form, so question numbers are not continuous.
+Please note that the NEPA questionnaire should be completed in detail, including project location, and include copies of all relevant permits such as lease documents and collection permits, as applicable.

 - Data Management/Sharing Plan